lorinc/ai-pilot-assessment-engine/README.md

 The system is designed with **user experience as a core principle**.
 The LLM is **not inquisitive**—users are not burdened with answering deep, difficult questions.
 Instead, the LLM infers factor values through **deep but natural conversation**.

-**Inference-Driven Interaction**
+**Intelligent Scope Discovery**
+- The system asks targeted clarifying questions to determine scope (domain, system, team)
+- Distinguishes between organization-wide issues and domain/system-specific problems
+- Examples:
+  - "Is this across all sales systems, or specific to certain tools?"
+  - "Do other domains have similar issues, or is this isolated to sales?"
+- Resolves contradictions between generic and specific assessments
+- Detects patterns across multiple systems and synthesizes generic assessments

+**Inference-Driven Interaction with Scope Awareness**
-- The system infers factor values from conversational context rather than explicit questioning
+- The system infers factor values AND their scope from conversational context
-- Inferred values are displayed transparently to the user
+- Inferred values are displayed transparently with scope labels (e.g., "Salesforce CRM: 30%")
-- Users can challenge inferences: *"Why do you think our data governance is only at 20%?"*
+- Users can challenge inferences: *"Why do you think our Salesforce data quality is only at 30%?"*
 - The LLM provides insights and reasoning to support or adjust values
+- **Cross-project reuse:** Factor assessed during sales forecasting discussion automatically applies to customer segmentation discussion

 **Evidence-Based Updates**
 - Users cannot arbitrarily change values (*"Set data governance readiness to 80%"*) without backing them up with narrative evidence